6 Degrees explores citizenship and inclusion in a world that demands answers now.

 6 Degrees Citizen Space

 6 Degrees Citizen Space involves the brightest minds and the boldest methods, bringing thinkers, doers, executives, artists, politicians, and civil society leaders together in order to get them talking about what is really happening in the world.
-The annual 3-day Citizen Space will take place in Toronto, Sept.
+The annual three-day Citizen Space will take place in Toronto, Sept.
 25-27, 2017.
-In addition to the annual Citizen Space in Toronto, 6 Degrees will hold themed forums in cities around the world, such as our recent 6 Degrees Vancouver and 6 Degrees Den Haag.
+In addition to the annual Citizen Space in Toronto, 6 Degrees holds themed forums in cities around the world, such as our recent 6 Degrees Vancouver and 6 Degrees Den Haag.

 Adrienne Clarkson Prize for Global Citizenship

-The marquee event at the inaugural 6 Degrees, the Adrienne Clarkson Prize for Global Citizenship is to be awarded annually to a leader whose life has demonstrated a steadfast commitment to the ideals of belonging and inclusion.
+The marquee event at the inaugural 6 Degrees, the Adrienne Clarkson Prize for Global Citizenship is awarded annually to a leader whose life has demonstrated a steadfast commitment to the ideals of belonging and inclusion.
 Through words, actions and results, this individual has encouraged thought and dialogue, approaches and strategies that strive to remove barriers, change attitudes, and reinforce the principles of tolerance and respect.
+In 2016, the Adrienne Clarkson Prize was awarded to His Highness the Aga Khan.
 Learn more

 Research is an important part of the work of 6 Degrees and The Institute for Canadian Citizenship.
 Past reports include New Canadian Entrepreneurs: An Underappreciated Contribution to Canadian Prosperity? by 6 Degrees-CIGI Fellow Bessma Momani; and Open for Business: Immigrant Entrepreneurs in Canada, by 6 Degrees-Vancity Fellows Ricardo Meilman Lomaz Cohn and Eric Adebayo.